Pujo Committee: Clearing houses

 The committee concluded that clearing house associations (associations created for the clearing of checks to and from individual banks) based in New York were gaining power at the public's expense.
 This was done via minimum capital requirements as well as predatory membership and discriminatory member policies.
 The report states, "Non-member banks must engage a member bank as its clearing agent, which in effect leaves its future up to the discretion a single bank."
 This clause allowed member banks and the boards of these clearing houses to stifle any competition that might arise from smaller upstart banks by simply telling their member banks not to act as their clearing agents.
-In fact, the Panic of 1907 started with the closing of the Knickerbocker Trust Co., when its member clearing bank (the National Bank of Commerce of New York) refused to act as its clearing agent anymore.
+In fact, the Panic of 1907 started with the closing of the Knickerbocker Trust Company, when its member clearing bank (the National Bank of Commerce in New York) refused to act as its clearing agent anymore.